-The following list includes style conventions used when writing about Kent State University and not covered in The Associated Press Stylebook and Briefing on Media Law.
+The following list includes style conventions used when writing about Kent State University and not covered in The Associated Press Stylebook.

 capitalization of titles – University Style follows the composition titles entry in the AP Stylebook.
 Capitalize principal words, including verbs, prepositions and conjunctions, of four or more letters.
 Capitalize an article – the, a, an – or words of fewer than four letters if it is the first or last word in a title.
 See treatment of titles.

 Cartwright Hall — formerly the Auditorium Building.